rappasoft/laravel-livewire-tables/README.md

         return $model->id === 1;
     })
 ````

+**Note:** You should still assert on the backend that these functions can not be performed on this entity.

 Building on that, if you would like to pass a custom message to that column when hiding the components for this row, you may pass another callback as the third parameter: